 Handling of animal by-products

-All products from the animal kingdom not intended for human consumption and not yet processed as manufactured products, are defined as animal by-products (often abbreviated abp).1
+All products from the animal kingdom not intended for human consumption and not yet processed as manufactured products, are defined as animal by-products* (often abbreviated as "abp")

 - CE-certified products are considered as non-contagious and are exempted from the rules (the company has responsibility for protection against contagion)

-- Use of dead wild animals, or parts of wild animals, that are not suspected to be infected with diseases that can be transmitted to humans or animals
+- Use of dead wild animals, or parts of wild animals, that are not suspected to be infected with diseases which can be transmitted to humans or animals

 Use of animal by-products for research purposes